nealcaren/SOCI101/_sources/syllabus/faq.md

 ## Do you round up?
 No.

+# What's the attendance policy?
+I expected everyone to participate during our virtual meetings actively.
+Watching the films together is a central component of this course.
+If you are unable to attend, you may write a more extended film response and submit your film notes for that week's Film Response assignment on Sakai.
+Except for the exams, I drop one or more of the lowest grades for each assignment type.

 ## How do I prepare for an exam?

 ## What other campus resources can help me?